Stone Duality for Relations: Extending Equivalences and Adjunctions

 gives back the dual equivalence $(F,G)$. \end{theorem}

 \begin{proof} We have to show that the unit and counit are natural wrt relations.
 Using the previous lemma, it is enough to consider diagrams such as

-The inner squares commute by naturality wrt maps, which implies that the outer rectangle commutes since the vertical arrows are isos. \end{proof}
+where the upper span tabulates a relation $R$ and the vertical arrows are the unit of $F\dashv G$.
+The inner squares commute by naturality wrt maps, which implies that the outer rectangle (with the dotted horizontal arrows) commutes since the vertical arrows are isos. \end{proof}

 \begin{remark} The previous proof relies on the units being isos.
 This is where we cannot weaken from dual equivalence to dual adjunctions.
-We will see how to deal with this with the help of framed bicategories in the next section. \end{remark}
+We will see how to deal with this with the help of double categories in the next section. \end{remark}

 \begin{remark} Let $F:\xcal\to\acal$ and $G:\acal\to\xcal$ be a dual equivalence of concretely order-regular categories.
 Then $F,G$ preserve exact squares if and only if cocommas in $\xcal$ and $\acal$ are exact.
 For ``only if'', note that the dual of a cocomma square in $\acal$ is exact (due to being a comma square).
 It then follows from the functor preserving exactness that the cocomma square itself must be exact as well.
 For ``if'', consider an exact square $(p,q,j,k)$ on one side with span $(p,q)$ and cospan $(j,k)$.
 Let $(j',k')$ be the cocomma of $(p,q)$ and $(p',q')$ be the comma of $(j',k')$.
 The squares $(p,q,j',k')$ and $(p',q',j',k')$ are, respectively, cocomma and comma squares by definition.
 Then $(p,q,j,k)$ is also a comma square.
 The dual squares are then also comma and cocomma squares, respectively.
 Since comma and cocomma squares are exact, so is the dual of $(p,q,j,k)$. \end{remark}